- 1/26/21. Article/link cleanup.

 - Both the SM57 are built like a hammer.
 “Don’t you know what a hammer is?” -Hank Hill.
 The SM57 might be tougher overall, but the difference is negligible.

-- The SM7B contains an internal, built in shock mount which reduces vibrations.
-The SM57’s shock mount reduces noise in hand held instances.
+- The SM7B contains an internal, built-in shock mount that reduces vibrations.
+The SM57’s shock mount reduces noise in handheld instances.